lukaselmer/ethz-web-scale-data-mining-project/README.md

-# ETH Zurich - Web Scale Data Mining Project
+# ETH Zurich - Web Scale Data Processing and Mining Project

 This is the main repository for the web scale data mining project, which took place in summer 2014 as a research project.